AdobeDocs/experience-manager-cloud-service.en/help/overview/seo-and-url-management.md

 * It would be better for the URL to be:
   `www.mydomain.com/es/casa.html`.

-The challenge with localizing the name of the page is that many of the localization tools available on the AEM platform rely on having the page names match across locales in order to keep the content synchronized.
+The challenge with localizing the name of the page is that many of the localization tools available on the AEM platform rely on having the page names match across locales to keep the content synchronized.

 The `sling:alias` property allows you to have our cake and eat it too. `sling:alias` can be added as a property to any resource to allow for an alias name for the resource.
 In the previous example, you would have: